abdopcnet/power_app/app_expenses_workflow.md

 -   Expenses are distributed proportionally based on item amounts
 -   Distribution happens on every save (validate event)
 -   Real-time recalculation when expenses are modified/deleted (500ms debounce)
--   Expenses are copied only once when creating Sales Order from Quotation
+-   Expenses are copied via mapper override when creating Sales Order from Quotation
+-   Duplicate prevention: Only copy if expenses table is empty
 -   Journal Entry is created automatically on Sales Order submit
--   All logic uses document events (no method overrides)
+-   Minimal method overrides - primarily document events
 -   Service Expense Table is used at Quotation level (before purchase)
 -   Landed Cost Voucher can be used after Purchase Receipt (supports Service Items via override)